robmiller/jekyll-resize/README.md

 What this filter can do:

-- create downsized images from your existing images
+- Create downsized images from your existing images
-- done at build time so thumbnails are always up to date
+- Resizing is done at build time so thumbnails are always up to date
-- resize only images that need to be resized
+- Resize only images that need to be resized
-- provides an easy way to embed the image
+- Provides an easy way to embed the image
-- allow any dimensions you wish.
+- Allow any dimensions you wish.
-- the full-size image is unaffected.
+- The full-size image is preserved.

 ## Requirements